Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit: The quenched polymer measure

 \subsection{Local limit theorem for the polymer marginals}

-We want to close this section with a local limit theorem for the marginals of the polymer measure.
+We want to close this section by proving the local limit theorem for the marginals of the polymer measure, Proposition~\ref{prop_polymer_llt}.
 Recall from \eqref{eq_disc_fdd_as_p2p_product} that the finite-dimensional distributions of the discrete polymer measure can be written as